SocraticallyStephanie/New-Website/content/post/2021-05-24-WSB-Favorite-Stock/index.md

 ## Getting the Information from Reddit

 I began by navigating to r/WallStreetBets.
-My original plan was to build this similiar to the news media webscraper algorithm for a data science project that I've done [[2](#2)].
+My original plan was to build this similiar to the news media webscraper algorithm.
 One of the issues with using that algorithm is being able to infinitely scrolling reddit and scraping the new information.

 Rather than using pagination to reveal additional results, Reddits makes an async call to fetch additional posts as you scroll down the page.
 This means that when we make our requests, we'll be able to scrape data from the ~20 or so posts but won't access additional data by requesting the next page.